mcneel/rhino3dm/Current Development Tools.md

 ### dotnet

-We are currently using the .NET Core SDK 3.1.201.
+We are currently using the .NET Core SDK 2.2.402.
 Scripts read this:

-`dotnet_currently_using = 3.1.201`
+`dotnet_currently_using = 2.2.402`
-`dotnet_archive_url_macos = https://dotnet.microsoft.com/download/dotnet-core/thank-you/sdk-3.1.201-macos-x64-installer`
 `dotnet_install_notes_linux = On Ubuntu, you can install the dotnet SDK using the apt-get package manager.
 Follow these instructions: https://docs.microsoft.com/en-us/dotnet/core/install/linux-package-manager-ubuntu-1804`

 ## macOS (TODO)